drSever/drSever_data_science/my_project_2/README.md

 - I downloaded the data and processed it, preparing it for visualization.
 - I studied the documentation for the Plotly library (express).
 - I plotted the data, examined it, and provided descriptions and conclusions.
-- ## My mentor hasn't checked my work yet.
+- My mentor checked my work.
+I corrected the mistakes.

 ## Result

 Tasks completed, project files uploaded to GitHub.

+***I plan to build a correlation table between the traits and the target variable.
+After researching this question.***